 You have snapped up your ultra-cheap flight and relax thinking you are all sorted.
 But don’t be so hasty.
 You may have forgotten about the dreaded ‘B Word’.
 Yes, baggage costs on the budget carriers can be a real bane.

 With hold luggage becoming more expensive, some truly dedicated travellers might want to don pocket-laden combat trousers and waistcoats in order to make extra space for all their worldly possessions.
-There are even retailers that manufacture space-saving travel clothes – like this – to help you fit it all in.
+There are even retailers that manufacture space-saving travel clothes – like this Dropdown content – to help you fit it all in.